LTO technology allows to store large amounts of data on magnetic tapes with a very low cost per GB.

 The LTO tapes are now widely used especially in big data environments, where databases and virtualization require high capacity storage media, reliability and performances.
 The estimated duration of the media is about 30 years, which makes LTO tapes perfectly suitable for the storage of long-term data.

-Iperius Backup allows you to save data to any LTO Ultrium tape drive, with capacities ranging from 100 up to 2500 GB (which can be also increased thanks to the hardware compression).
+Iperius Backup allows you to save data to any LTO Ultrium tape drive, with capacities ranging from 100 GB up to 12 TB (which can be also increased thanks to the hardware compression).
 Iperius can then cover the backup needs of entire companies, with the maximum safety and speed and at a very low cost.

 The Iperius license that allows to make tape backup is the Advanced Tape, at €146 (even for servers).
 License is perpetual and there is no annual renewal cost.
 Support and updates are completely free.